f-i/pySNPAAMapper/README.txt

+This project has 2 goals:

+1. Speed up (improve) the old Perl scripts;

+2. Translate all the Perl scripts into Python (3.6 or higher).

 ########################################
 Authors: Bai, Y & J. Cavalcoli
 SNPAAMapper Version 2.0 (Copyright 2013)
-Python Translator: Chenjian Fu (with 2 Goals here: 1 Speed up old Perl scripts; 2 Translate Perl into Python)
+Python Translator: Chenjian Fu
 ########################################

 Program descriptions: